 Paintings by Fergus Anderson

-The paintings below have all been created in the last four years following a diagnosis if Parkinson’s disease that I received in 2020.
+The paintings on this site have all been created in the last five years following a diagnosis if Parkinson’s disease that I received in 2020.
 I used to paint and make music in my early and mid 20’s (about 30 years ago) but for various reasons I more or less abandoned ‘art’ in favour of what I considered to be more important pursuits.
 This has all changed following the diagnosis and I have now returned to painting and music-making again.
-Most of my recent paintings are largish (about 1.5 – 2M) portrait-like images of imaginary figures that are linked in some way to the biographical and other therapy related work that I have been engaged in over the past four years.
-One of the themes that I am exploring is how subtle, minute changes in a face can alter our impression of who is there.
+Most of my paintings are on paper and vary in size from small A5 size to larger 1.5-2 meter.
+They are mostly portrait-like images of imaginary figures that are linked in some way to the biographical and other therapy related work that I have been engaged in over the past four years.
+One of the themes that I am exploring is how subtle, minute changes in a face can alter the impression of who is there.
 By working with a combination of intentional drawing and painting and accidental/random processes, such as leaving the painting out in the rain, or washing it with a sponge and hose, I invite a character to emerge gradually over various iterations and transformations of the image.
-Sometimes these destructive interventions destroy the image completely, but mostly they enable new features to emerge that make the figure more interesting.
-Sometimes I have a picture or intention of who the figure is, and sometimes I only gradually find out as I go along.
+It is therefore a combination of random and intentional processes through which the figure gradually emerges.
+Sometimes these destructive interventions destroy the image completely, but mostly they enable new features to emerge that were not consciously intended by me.
+Sometimes I have an idea of who the figure is, and sometimes I only gradually find out as I go along.
 My aim is to work on the image until I can feel a real substance or ‘presence’, as if there were a real person standing there, and I can begin to find out a little bit about who the person is.
-The paintings below are all examples of this process.
-They are mostly painted on paper using a combination of water colour, oil colour, pencils and crayons, and whatever else comes to hand.
-I also often use cut-ups and collage.
+I see this process as a kind of invocation.
+The paintings below are examples of this process.
+Get in touch if you’d like to see more.
+I also write music that in some sense accompanies the paintings (see the ‘music’ page).